Hit 'Em Up: Composition

 The lyrics in "Hit 'Em Up" were aimed primarily at Biggie and Puffy.
-Shakur viciously insults Biggie throughout – the first line by Shakur is "That's why I fucked your bitch, you fat motherfucker" – and threatens retaliation in the songs hook, saying "Who shot me?/But you punks didn't finish/Now you're about to feel the wrath of a menace."
+Shakur viciously insults Biggie throughout – the first line by Shakur is "That's why I fucked your bitch, you fat motherfucker" referencing Biggie's estranged wife Faith Evans, who was coincidentally photographed posing without her wedding ring for a work shoot with Tupac at the time in the media.
+He then threatens further retaliation for the lines in "Who Shot Ya?", which he perceived were mocking his violent shooting at Quad Studios in the songs hook, by saying "Who shot me?/But you punks didn't finish/Now you're about to feel the wrath of a menace."
 He also used the song as a platform to express his belief that Biggie was guilty of stealing his style of rapping, and was merely imitating his lifestyle.
 This notion is addressed in the verse in "Now it's all about Versace, you copied my style."
 He also touches topically on their early friendship with the line "Biggie, remember when I used to let you sleep on the couch?" and their subsequent fallout.
 Towards the end of the song Tupac disses Mobb Deep, saying "Don't one of you niggas got sickle cell or something?
-You fucking with me, nigga you fuck around and get a seizure or a heart attack", referring to Prodigy, a member of Mobb Deep who suffered from sickle cell disease (and would in fact later die of complications related to the disease).
+You fucking with me, nigga you fuck around and get a seizure or a heart attack", referring to Prodigy, a member of Mobb Deep who suffered from sickle cell disease (and who died in 2017 after being hospitalized for complications related to the disease).
 Mobb Deep responded by releasing "Drop a Gem on 'em", which was released shortly before Tupac's death (but pulled from airplay rotation after).
-"Hit 'Em Up" features much profanity, using the words "fuck" or "motherfucker" at least 35 times in the song, and was issued a Parental Advisory label.
+"Hit 'Em Up" features much profanity, using the words "fuck" or "motherfucker" 46 times in the song, and was issued a Parental Advisory label.